 Meganisi is an island, so it would be a shame not to enjoy some of the beaches it has to offer.
 Don’t expect huge stretches of sand though.
 Like the rest of the island, the beaches are small-scale and most of the time pretty deserted.
 I set up camp on Elia Beach late afternoon, taking in the last rays of sun.

 There are plenty of things to do in Meganisi for slow travellers like me, so the next day I walk up to Spartochori.
-It’s a short climb that leads to a great viewing platform over the islands of Skorpios and Lefkada.
+It’s a short climb that leads to a great viewing platform over the islands of Skorpios and Lefkada, the gateway to the Ionian Sea.
 Spartahori itself is no more than a few narrow, winding little streets, more designed for donkeys and carts than for cars!
 Down below goats or sheep are being herded and mass is celebrated in the village church.

 Meganisi seems to have been largely forgotten by tourism.
 One can only hope it’ll stay that way…